 When using spoken commands or whistles, introduce them as a gentle command.
 Not only is it unnecessary to shout at your dog on the first occasion, but if you start off loudly with your instruction, you have 'nowhere to go' with increasing the urgency if they choose to ignore you the first time.

 Want to feed your puppy the best?
-Buy TP Feeds Hypoallergenic Puppy kibble now.
+Shop TP Feeds' range of All Life Stages kibbles.